 But before I could get back to my throne I noticed, I was bleeding also a fetid liquid that only could be seen through the mirror, my mouth and the right part of my head had a strange color as if I was starting to decompose.
 I had to stop this now before it kills me, I just hoped Leann finds something quick, however without noticing it I still had a weapon left, below my throne there was the dagger I had used to stab on the portal.

-All of a sudden, Leann break in the chamber in pain, the incubus guard coming behind her clearly being controlled by someone, I thought that must be Lilith’s work but I was wrong, the incubi gazed at me while I tried to help Leann.
+All of a sudden, Leann break in the chamber in pain, the incubus guard coming behind her clearly being controlled by someone, I thought, that must be Lilith’s work but I was wrong, the incubi gazed at me while I tried to help Leann.
 The guard was long gone, it shifted from that to the real enemy, Tanya.

 I couldn’t attack Tanya directly, so instead, I placed a big kiss in Leann’s lips to make her unaware of my left hand gripping the dagger as strong as I could, just hoping she would get closer enough to use it, nonetheless Tanya’s reflection on the mirror was all I needed to know, I yelled; Xophur, Bothet, Artoon!
 Reveal yourselves!